-1. Establish and implement an annual management controls evaluation program to ensure controls are designed, implemented, and operating effectively.
-We recommend that the House consider implementing a program consistent with that outlined by OMB Circular A-123, Appendix A. We further recommend that the House use the Chief Financial Officer's Council's Implementation Guide for OMB Circular A-123, published July 2005.
+We recommend that the Chief Administrative Officer (CAO) continue to work with its contractor to implement an annual management controls evaluation program to ensure controls are designed, implemented, and operating effectively.
+We recommend that the House consider implementing a program consistent with that outlined by OMB Circular A-123, Appendix A. We further recommend that the House use the Chief Financial Officer's Council's Implementation Guide for OMB Circular A-123 (July 2005).
 This guide recommends the following steps for establishing an effective management control program.

 - Planning.
 Establish a Senior Assessment Team and determine the overall approach, to include determining the scope (identify significant reports), determining materiality, considering organizational structure, determining key processes, assessing risk, integrating and coordinating review activities, planning monitoring and testing approaches, and developing documentation standards. - Evaluating Internal Control at the Entity Level.
 Document and assess entity-wide controls. - Evaluating Internal Control at the Process Level.
-Gain an understanding of key financial reporting processes, including general and application controls, identify key controls, and assess the adequacy of control design. - Testing Control Design and Operating Effectiveness at the Transaction Level.
+Gain an understanding of key financial reporting processes, including general and application controls, identify key controls, and assess the adequacy of control design.

+- Testing Control Design and Operating Effectiveness at the Transaction Level.
 Test and document the operating effectiveness of controls. - Concluding, Reporting and Correcting.
 Determine if controls are operationally effective based on test results, assessments of compensating controls, and identified material weaknesses in internal control over financial reporting.